 The Power Rule

-Take the power of the variable in the function, the variable being ‘x’ and the power being ‘2’ and move the power down by the coefficient of the variable.
+Take the power of the variable in the function, the variable is ‘x’ and the power is ‘2’ and move the power down by the coefficient of the variable.
 If there is already a coefficient, then multiply the power by the coefficient and that will be the new coefficient.
 Then you subtract the power by ‘1’ and that’s your derivative!

 Let’s look at it like this: